jonnrohith/klip-ai/DEPLOYMENT.md

 - The `node-domexception` warning is harmless and comes from a transitive dependency
 - WeasyPrint requires system libraries that may need to be installed on the deployment platform
-- For Railway/Render, the integrated mode (single service) is recommended for simplicity
+- The integrated mode (single service) is recommended for simplicity